 This Chapter prescribes the requirements for Ferry Flight approval pursuant to Regulation 16 of the Civil Aviation Regulations.
+Operators shall also review the requirements of the Subpart P - Permit to Fly of the MCAR Part 21.

 - 1.1 A Certificate of Airworthiness issued in respect of an aircraft shall cease to be in force if the aircraft or such of its equipment as is necessary for the airworthiness of the aircraft is not overhauled, repaired or modified in a manner and with material of a type approved by the Authority.
 Any failure to maintain an aircraft in an airworthy condition as defined by appropriate airworthiness requirements shall render the aircraft ineligible for operation until the aircraft is restored to an airworthy condition. - 1.2 However, in circumstances when restoration of the aircraft to an airworthy condition is not possible at the place of occurrence, the Authority may in exceptional circumstances, prescribe particular limiting conditions to permit the aircraft to fly without fare-paying passengers to a facility at which it can be restored to an airworthy condition. - 1.3 The Ferry Flight Permit does not constitute an authorization to operate in the airspace of other States.
 The operator has to seek clearances from the appropriate authorities of the respective States over which the ferry flight will take place.